JerryWiltz/nP/README.md

 	</body>
 </html>
 ```
-Here is the schematic and output plot for the wilkinson power divider.
+### Here is the schematic and output plot for a wilkinson power divider.

 <a href="https://github.com"><img src=https://github.com/JerryWiltz/nP/blob/master/README/ReadmeFigures/wilkinson.png></a>

-### Example 2 under nPort Functions, lowpass filter solutions
+### An nPort Functions example, a lowpass filter solved 4 ways

 The example below shows three ways of doing the same thing, as filt1 = filt2 = filt3 = filt4.
 <br>filt1 is defined by the **cas** method</br>